-Different languages, different people in “an indefinable distance and immeasurable time"** and the students as a guides in the journey to the memory and imagination.
+Different languages, different people in “an indefinable distance and immeasurable time”, and the students as guides on a journey to memory and imagination.

-*All process will be shared on an interactive social media platform - MEDEA/MEDIA, created for this exhibition and managing by the students not only during PQ but also before and after.
+All processes are shared on an interactive social media platform – Medea/Media, created for this exhibition and managed by the students not only during PQ, but also before and after.

 Curator Ketevan (Keti) Shavgulidze

-Artists Nanka Esiava, Nina Jandieri, Mariam Khachapuridze, Tiko Megrelishvili, Mari Nakani, Giorgi Orakhelashvili, Ilia Sajaia, Sofia Sharia
+Artists Sofia Sharia, Nina Jandieri, Mariam Khachapuridze, Tiko Megrelishvili, Mari Nakani, Giorgi Orakhelashvili, Ilia Sajaia, Nanka Esiava